kodecocodes/swift-style-guide/README.markdown

 * [Credits](#credits)

+## Documentation

+As our code base is constantly changing, documentation is not required in most cases.
+Developers must follow a standard where the code is the documentation itself as this enforces readable and understandable code.
+However, code that is complex or is unlikely to change will need documentation to make it easier for other / future developers to understand.
+Eg. Outbox, DiskRecorder, etc.

+* `// MARK: Properties` to make it easier to distinguish between instance variables and storyboard outlets in Xcode.

+* `// MARK: Outlets` to make it easier to distinguish between storyboard and instance variables in Xcode.

+* `// MARK: Actions` to seperate normal methods from storyboard actions

+* `// MARK: [Super Class]` to seperate inherited methods

+* `// MARK: Init` to seperate initialisation and deinitialisation methods

+* `// MARK: [Group Name]` In some cases, it will be helpful to group related methods together

 ## Naming

 Use descriptive names with camel case for classes, methods, variables, etc. Class names should be capitalized, while method names and variables should start with a lower case letter.